Short course Research Methods in Translation and Interpreting Studies (II): Specific Research and Scientific Communication Skills 2020

 Coordinator(s)

-ReMeTIS 2 focuses on research on corpora in Translation and Interpreting Studies and quantitative methods, and is designed to further develop transferable skills such as scientific communication, career and publication strategies.
-The pedagogical offer consists of individual and collaborative activities that will provide you with a sound methodological basis for launching your research projects.
-Learn how to be a successful researcher from the very beginning of your research career by developing your methodological and practical skills in a dynamic virtual environment.
+ReMeTIS II focuses on research on corpora in Translation and Interpreting Studies and quantitative methods, and is designed to further develop transferable skills such as scientific communication and career and publication strategies.
+The course consists of individual and collaborative activities that will provide you with a sound methodological basis for launching your research projects.
+Learn how to be a successful researcher from the very beginning of your career by developing your methodological and practical skills in a dynamic virtual environment.

 Description